cardeverre/video-compression-python/README.md

 # video-compression-python
- A simple video compression tool for MP4 video formats
+ A simple video compression tool for MP4 and .Mov video formats

 # installation
 ```